JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 By generating the light sample, resolving it, and then calculating its contribution all in the same shader, we're introducing a lot of divergent branches and incoherent memory accesses.
 If there's one thing GPUs hate, it's divergence.
 GPUs perform better when all threads in a group are executing the same branch and don't need masking, and when the threads are all accessing similar memory locations that are likely in a nearby cache.

-Instead, we can seperate out the steps.
-Generating a bunch of random light samples and resolving them can be performed ahead of time, by a seperate shader.
+Instead, we can separate out the steps.
+Generating a bunch of random light samples and resolving them can be performed ahead of time, by a separate shader.
 We can then pack the resolved samples and store them in a buffer.

 ```rust
 fn pack_resolved_light_sample(sample: ResolvedLightSample) -> ResolvedLightSamplePacked {